synthaccess

 Suggested Mappings

-When designing braille overlays for physical synthesizers, space may be at a premium, so shorhands, abbreviations, and contractions will be super useful for labelling things.
-Below are some suggested mappings for common synthesizer controls.
-For more high density interfaces, the tactileSynths part of this repository might be helpful as well.
+When designing braille overlays for physical synthesizers, space may be at a premium, so shorhands, abbreviations, contractions, and use of Grade 2 braille will be super useful for labelling things.
+Below are some suggested mappings for common synthesizer controls if you have space for 2, 3, or 4 braille characters.

 Label 2 3 4